Bloc/Webflow-BlocJams-Screencasts/08-just-push-play.md

 * updated the z-index to 1
 * filled the background with the rgba(44,44,44,0.9)

+Our play bar should remain static throughout Bloc Jams.
+So that if you start a new song and then go search for the next on the list, the music never stops.
+This is why we've placed it at the bottom.

 Next we'll add controls to our play bar:

 <center>